2014–2016 Croatian war veterans protest: Background

-The Protest
+The protest

-On second day of the protest, a window was broken on the building of the Ministry by throwing a potato in the glass.
-On the third day of the protest a female veteran invalid got sick during the rally and she died shortly after.
+On second day of the protest, a window was broken on the building of the Ministry by throwing a potato at the glass.
+On the third day of the protest a female veteran invalid got sick during the rally and died shortly after.
 This caused a further outrage among the protesters.
 Two days later, on October 24, 2014, prime minister Milanović gave a statement in which he stood by his ministers and accused the protesters of protesting with support of the rival party Croatian Democratic Union.
 On following days, minister Matić had to be escorted by the police while he was going to work in the ministry.
 On the same day, the protesters had called out to president Josipović, claiming that "he doesn't care about them".
-He subsequently came to visit them on the same day, accompanied by minister Matić and then chief-of-staff of Croatian Army Drago Lovrić.
+He subsequently came to visit them on the same day, accompanied by minister Matić and then chief-of-staff of the Croatian Armed Forces Drago Lovrić.
 Josipović urged them to "return back to their homes, so that they don't compromise their health", but to no avail.
-On the same day, one of the protesters, threw a piece of cardboard on Bojan Glavešević's head while Glavašević was going to work.
-On 28 October 2014, a one veteran drove himself by a taxi in front of the Savska tent, after which he poured himself by a gasoline and set himself on fire.
+On the same day, one of the protesters threw a piece of cardboard at Bojan Glavešević's head while Glavašević was going to work.
+On 28 October 2014, one veteran drove himself by taxi in front of the Savska tent, after which he poured gasoline on himself and set himself on fire.

 In December 2014 a man was kicked out of the tent, after one of the protest leaders Ante Deur accused minister Matić of sending the provocateurs into their tent.
 On December 10, some three thousand war veterans marched through the streets of Zagreb, with signs of crosses on their clothes, by which " they wanted to appeal to the public for more effective measures of preventing the veterans suicide".

-During the presidential campaign in 2014 Croatian presidential elections, the protesters invited Croatian citizens that: "they shouldn't vote for one of the candidates at any cost" by which they meant left wing president Ivo Josipović.
+During the presidential campaign in 2014 Croatian presidential elections, the protesters warned Croatian citizens that: "they shouldn't vote for one of the candidates at any cost" by which they meant left wing president Ivo Josipović.
 In January 2015, Ivo Josipović lost the presidential elections to a right-wing candidate Kolinda Grabar-Kitarović which was met with the celebrations in the form of blocking the traffic on the Savska street and fireworks.
 Shortly afterwards, Kolinda came to the tent to visit the protesters.

 During following months several rallies and counter rallies were held: